LukeGrahamLandry/franca/examples/import_c/README.md

 ## Changes from Chibicc

+### Fixes

+- fixed sizeof to ignore flexible array member
+- allow `type function(), variable;` (which means `function :: fn() type; variable: type;`)
+- don't segfault when accessing anonymous union fields

+### Features

 - use the franca compiler backend instead of generating amd64 assembly as text and depending on someone else's assembler and linker.
+- export to the franca compiler's type/function data structures so you don't need to manually write bindings to c libraries.
+(WIP. for demos, see `examples/bf/c_source.fr` and `examples/view_image.fr`).
+- optionally use the franca calling convention (passing a hidden environment pointer)

+### Refactors

 - less verbose style of handling operator precedence.
+- convert static variables to a struct explicitly passed around so you can have multiple compilation contexts at the same time.
+- simplify preprocessor by tracking a stack of disabled macros instead of storing a hideset on each token
+- optimize handling of large zero initialized static arrays

+### Regressions

+- (temporarily) removed support for: thread locals, atomics, `_Alignas`
 - removed some GNU extensions: labels-as-values, case ranges
 - removed support for inline assembly
 - removed support for x87 80-bit long doubles
-- convert static variables to a struct explicitly passed around so you can have multiple compilation contexts at the same time.
-- (temporarily) removed support for: thread locals, atomics, `_Alignas`
-- simplify preprocessor by tracking a stack of disabled macros instead of storing a hideset on each token
-- optimize handling of large zero initialized static arrays
-- fixed sizeof to ignore flexible array member
-- export to the franca compiler's type/function data structures so you don't need to manually write bindings to c libraries.
-(WIP. for demos, see `examples/bf/c_source.fr` and `examples/view_image.fr`).
-- optionally use the franca calling convention (passing a hidden environment pointer)

 ## Chibicc License